pagopa/engineering-pairs/README.md

 - `EXCLUDE_IDS`: A comma-separated list of usernames to exclude from the pairing process.
 - `TENOR_TOKEN`: The Tenor API token to use for generating GIFs.

-By default, the action will generate pairs from all members in the `#area_engineering` channel.
+By default, the action will generate pairs from all members in the specified channel.

-If you want to exclude certain members from the pairing process, you can add their user IDs as a comma separated list (do not use spaces) to the `EXCLUDE_IDS` environment variable.
+If you want to exclude certain members from the pairing process, you can add their user's IDs as a comma separated list (do not use spaces) to the `EXCLUDE_IDS` environment variable.